Katacc/Iostria/Iostria.md

 The road to Stratham isn’t the easiest.
 If  you wish to travel to Stratham the only real way is to take one of the many river boats and travel to the edge of the desert.
 But the hardship doesn't end there.
 Along the long desert roads there are monsters lurking on the road, trying to survive in the heat of the desert, as well as scammers and robbers trying to get rich, and of course the sandstorms induced by the strong desert winds are easy to get lost in.

-## Barataria Bay
-Barataria Bay is not recognized by the kingdom of Airedale as an official city, but rather as a rebel camp of pirates and outlaws, but in reality it is far from it.
-Barataria Bay is a collection of large towns and villages with a population of around 9000.
-It is a semi “lawless place” ruled by a council of democratically elected pirate lords who set the laws and collect taxes.

-There is no limit to how long a person can sit on the council, but whenever a respected member of the community feels that someone on the council is unworthy of the seat they can challenge them to a re-election, where in everyone who is eligible to vote does so, and the winner gets the seat on the council that runs Barataria Bay.
-Everyone who owns a ship or a business in Barataria Bay has a voting right.

-Barataria Bay is the most diverse place in Iostria since creatures from all walks of life find themselves there for many different reasons.
-It’s population is 15% human, 15% tortle, 10% dwarf, 10% gnomes, 5% halfling, 5% elf, 5% tabaxi, 3% kenku, 2% tiefling, and the rest 30% of all the other races in Iostria.

-There is no official town guard or police force, since it’s more of a place of passersby, merchants and pirates.
-But don’t think it’s a place where you can do as you please, while it is true that certain laws are a bit more loose in Barataria Bay the laws set by the council are heavily enforced by everyone that lives there, also pretty much everyone here is armed and knows how to fight with a few exceptions of merchants and other folk.

- Most of Barataria Bay’s economy is based on piracy and the trade of stolen goods but also the exports of strong liquor made by breweries located in the Barataria Bay area, which are famous across Iostria.
-Although exports of hard liquor to the Kingdom can be a bit tricky because the Kingdom has banned all trade with the pirate towns.
-Some merchants get around this by setting up shop in Mirfield or other towns outside the Kingdom and acting as a third party to get the liquors into the cities and towns of the Kingdom.

 ## 4.4.
 Claton